silverleaves conservation association

 - invitations to all Silverleaves CA events

 • Go native.
-Plant indigenous (native to the area) trees, shrubs and grasses.
+Protect & plant indigenous (native to the area) trees, shrubs and grasses.
 These plants will become home and food for wildlife.
 Visit the local Barb Martin Bushbank for great advice and to purchase local indigenous plants that are suitable for Silverleaves.

 • Remove weeds.
 Rid your property of weeds such as Agapanthus, Cape Ivy, Bridal Creeper and Myrtle Leaf Milkwort.
 These weeds can escape into the surrounding bushland and compete with native vegetation destroying wildlife homes.
 You can find out more by searching ‘weeds’ at www.basscoast.vic.gov.au